Drakoshi/Connect-Four/README.md

 # Connect-Four
-One of the Tasks from 122COM
+One of the class tasks

 Found bugs? fix it or report it to creator.